AuditoryVO/ICAD2026_Workshop/README.md

 Three alternative versions of SoniAladin are provided:
 - SoniAladin.py and SoniAladin.ipynb: Initial prototype used for ICAD'26 workshop and concert.
 Requires a DAW or virtual synthesizer to generate sound.
-- SoniAladin-Synth.py: Includes Tinysoundfont library to generate sound without additional software and configuration.
+- SoniAladin-Synth.py: Includes TinySoundFont library to generate sound without additional software and configuration.
 - SoniAladin_VO.py: Provides direct links to the objects searched in Aladin at the end of the sonification.

 <img width="1196" height="855" alt="UI" src="https://github.com/user-attachments/assets/b9398f28-5b09-47bf-adf2-774f3ebb3b83" />